 Everything depends where are you flying from, but Munich is very well connected with different world airlines and also with buses and trains all around Europe.
 A good and low cost airline which flies in Munich and offers cheap flights from around Europe is Germanwings.

 You can spend one whole week in Munich but you will not be able to see everything.
 Munich is truly a traveler’s paradise.
 It is vibrant enough not to be bored, but on the other hand it offers rich history, fascinating old buildings, good food and tradition.
 We guaranty you that Munich offers something for every taste.
-More about tourist attractions in Munich here.
+Make sure to tick off the best tourist attractions in Munich.

 If you are into good and strong traditional food, you will love Munich.
 Everything turns around pork meat, sausages, roasted potato and dumplings.
 Eating few days like the locals, you will feel so full, that you will want to go on a diet straight away you reach home.
 Funny enough, no matter how full you will feel, you will always have (or better said, you have to have) space for home-made “apple strudel”.
 Don’t forget on a glass of good local beer or a freshly baked pretzel as a snack between meals.